strongloop/strongloop.com2/_posts/2019-10-09-what-to-expect-at-asc.md

 published: false

 ---
-[ASC](https://events.linuxfoundation.org/events/asc-2019/), the API Specifications Conference, takes place October 15 - 17 in Vancouver, British Columbia, Canada this month.
-ASC promises to provide opportunities for API practitioners to come together and discuss the evolution of API technology.
+[ASC](https://events.linuxfoundation.org/events/asc-2019/), the API Specifications Conference, takes place next week!
+More specifically, October 15 - 17 in Vancouver, British Columbia, Canada.
+The event promises opportunities for API practitioners to come together and discuss the evolution of API technology.

 <!--more-->